wnzimah/wtms-project/README.md

  # Project Description:
  _____________________________

-    -A task management and profile app for employees is called WTMS (Worker Task Management System).
-Through a simple and responsive Flutter interface, it enables worker members to register or log in, examine tasks that have been allocated to them, and submit work completion reports.
+    - A task‑management and profile app for employees called **WTMS (Worker Task Management System)**.
+   Through a simple and responsive **Flutter interface**, it enables workers to:
+   - Register or log in
+   - View tasks assigned to them
+   - Submit work‑completion reports
+   - View & edit previous submissions
+   - Update their profile

-    -The app would connect to a backend API made in PHP with a database in MySQL.
+   - The app connects to a **backend API built in PHP**, with a **MySQL** database to store all data securely.

 # Getting Started by:
 ________________________________

     1.Download this repository or clone it.
-    2.Create the necessary workers table and configure your MySQL database.
+    2.Import the provided wtms.sql file to create workers, tbl_works, and tbl_submissions tables (with sample data).
     3.Modify the Flutter configuration (config.dart) and PHP files to correspond with your local server configuration.
     4.Use a hardware device or an emulator to run the Flutter project.
+    ```bash
+      cd flutter
+      flutter pub get
+      flutter run

   # Tech Stack ⚙️